Anthony Rizzo Player Props: Yankees vs. Dodgers

 Anthony Rizzo At The Plate

-- Rizzo leads New York in slugging percentage (.495) thanks to 19 extra-base hits.
+- Rizzo has an OPS of .858, fueled by an OBP of .367 and a team-best slugging percentage of .491 this season.

-- Among the qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 24th and he is 34th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 17th, his on-base percentage ranks 24th, and he is 36th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.